 |Dressmaking fabrics||Polyester satin has high shine and lustrous surface.
 Other polyester fabrics used for activewear, outerwear, and sportswear.||Acetate satin has a subtle and elegant sheen.
 Maybe used for eveningwear and lingerie|

 |Types of fabric||Polyester microfiber, fleece, spandex, mesh, ripstop, pique, interlock, tricot, and taffeta||Acetate satin, taffeta, crepe, velvet, organza, chiffon, lining, and acetate blends|

-Both fabrics are made from manufactured fibers but polyester fiber is a synthetic fiber and acetate a regenerated fiber.
+Both fabrics are made from manufactured fibers but polyester fiber is a synthetic fiber and acetate is a regenerated fiber.
 Acetate is one of the first manufactured fibers (1927).
 Polyester was introduced in the 1950s.